Geodels/gospl/paper/paper.md

 # Introduction

 The source-to-sink (S2S) concept quantifies the different components of sedimentary systems: from source areas, through dispersal systems, to deposition in a number of sedimentary sinks.
 When applied to ancient sedimentary systems, it can be used to make inferences or predictions about upstream control, or downstream evolution of paleo-landscapes and stratigraphic record [@Helland:16].
-Such concept is of keen interest to Earth system scientists studying the role of atmospheric circulation on physical denudation, the influence of mantle convection on erosion and deposition patterns, the location and abundance of natural resources or the implications of morphological changes and catchments dynamics on the evolution of life.
+Such a concept is of keen interest to Earth system scientists studying the role of atmospheric circulation on physical denudation, the influence of mantle convection on erosion and deposition patterns, the location and abundance of natural resources or the implications of morphological changes and catchments dynamics on the evolution of life.

 # Statement of Need